What are American spending habits like? How much does the average American spend per year, month, day, non-essentials, food, grocery, and more?

 For the purpose of keeping your income and expenditures in perfect balance, nothing other than careful planning, analysis, and budgeting may be more effective than following a well-defined strategy.
-We believe that by providing you with typical expenditure data, you will be able to more easily plan for your money and future financial goals.
+We believe that by giving you with normal spending statistics, you will be able to plan for your money and future financial objectives more easily.

 Statistics show that we should allocate our budget between necessities and non-necessities, and avoid impulsive purchases to the greatest extent possible.
 Only then will we be able to save and invest our hard-earned cash.